-Valdosta State University mails diplomas to graduates.
+Valdosta State University (through a third-party vendor) mails diplomas to graduates.
 The institution will replace lost or damaged diplomas, without cost to the student, when such loss or damage occurs during that mailing.
 The student must return damaged diplomas or documentation from the United States Post Office that the diploma cannot be located.
 A period of 2 to 4 weeks is required to process all special replacement orders.